geshuming/sa-grader-api/README.md

 Just type ```npm install``` to install the necessary dependencies

+Set the `GRADERPATH` option in the `.env` file to point to the grader build.

 ## Usage

 The API uses the SOLUTION node's to test against the test cases by default.
 If you need to test a student code, use the `-c` flag.